sense-i-co/docs/docs/TSKCOST-001.md

 2. Click on the **Division** OR **Department** you wish to assign to the Task Rate and then click the **Select** button.

-The system will display the "Time OUM is required." warning dialogue box.
+The system will display the "Time UOM is required." warning dialogue box.

 ![](../static/img/docs/TSKCOST-001/image05.png)